Possible twister: Damage reports at Mississippi-Alabama line

+FLORENCE, Ala. — Teresa Hazelwood stopped by a Dollar General store in northern Mississippi to get some chips, and soon found herself riding out a suspected tornado in the parking lot and felt it lifting her car.
+She gripped the steering wheel and prayed.

+“I just prayed to God, oh please God help me,” Hazelwood recalled after Tuesday’s storm.
+“And things was going every which way.
+I could feel the vehicle move.
+It lifted, it moved me out of the parking spot.
+And I just kept praying please God help me.”

-FLORENCE, Ala. — A suspected tornado heavily damaged a store and other structures Tuesday in northern Mississippi and Alabama as a severe storm system crossed the Deep South, authorities said.
+The suspected tornado heavily damaged the store in Tishomingo and other structures in northern Mississippi and Alabama as a severe storm system crossed the Deep South, authorities said.

+Tishomingo Police Chief Mike Kemp told WTVA minor injuries were reported in that community.

 “It’s a pretty compact system that produced the tornado and it’s moved into parts of Alabama and Tennessee,” Johnson said.